chreman/amendmentparser/README.md

 - BeautifulSoup4

 Use:
-Rename example_config.py to config.py and edit to the correct location.
+Rename example_config.py to config.py and edit to the correct locations of datapath and resultspath.
+Datapath should contain htmls of amendment documents.

+Switch to the script folder and run python workflow.py